Professor, Writer, Teacher

 Adrienne Truscott is an independent writer, choreographer, and director whose work straddles the genres of dance, theater, circus, stand-up comedy, story telling, cabaret, and live music.

-Truscott's blistering satire about rape culture disguised as stand-up comedy, Adrienne Truscott's Asking For It: A One-Lady Rape about Comedy Starring Her Pussy and Little Else!
-(2013), has been performed, by design, in most imaginable venues—comedy club, theater, circus tent, university classroom—and is widely credited with helping to shape the evolving international conversation about sexual assault.
+Truscott's 2017 Grants to Artists awards supported the development and premiere of THIS (2017) at New York Live Arts.
+THIS, a solo that explored what it means to make art while in a female body in the context of the 2017 political landscape, was nominated for a New York Dance and Performance "Bessie" Award for Outstanding Production.
+Prior to her FCA support, Truscott's blistering satire about rape culture disguised as stand-up comedy, Adrienne Truscott's Asking For It: A One-Lady Rape about Comedy Starring Her Pussy and Little Else!
+(2013), was performed, by design, in most imaginable venues—comedy club, theater, circus tent, university classroom—and is widely credited with helping to shape the evolving international conversation about sexual assault.
 Her group choreographic works such as they will use the highway (2005); genesis, no!
 (2007); and ha! a solo (2011), have been presented in New York by the American Realness festival, Dance Theater Workshop, Movement Research at Judson Church, Performance Space 122, and The Kitchen, and in Dublin, Ireland by Project Arts Centre.

 Truscott is one half of the boundary-busting circus/cabaret/comedy act The Wau Wau Sisters that has performed on various stages ranging from the streets of small towns; iconic rock venues like CBGB and Irving Plaza in New York and The Roundhouse in London, United Kingdom; The Sydney Opera House, Sydney, Australia; and on The Jimmy Kimmel Show, Sharon Osbourne TV shows, and in John Cameron Mitchell's cult film Shortbus.
 As a performer, Truscott has collaborated with Sarah Michelson, Deborah Hay, David Neumann, Linda Austin, Circus Amok, and DANCENOISE, and was a founding member of Sarah East Johnson's LAVA.